romana/docs/Content/components.rst

 -  Security Groups

  The vpcrouter component performs active liveness checks on cluster nodes.
 By default, it uses ICMPecho ("ping") requests for this purpose.
 Therefore, please ensure that your security group ruless allow for cluster nodes to exchange those messages.

+More details on vpc-router are available on GitHub, `here <https://github.com/romana/vpc-router/blob/master/README.md>`__.